Getting Medieval with Comics: How to be Human in the Middle Ages

 Karrie’s and the workshop participants’ comics will be shared at a British Library event in March 2017, after which they will be displayed at Orbital Comics in Soho as well as on the Medieval Comics blog.

 This project is a collaboration between King’s College London’s Centre For Late Antique & Medieval Studies and Comic Creator, Karrie Fransman.
-It is supported by the Cultural Institute at King’s as part of the Early Career Researchers scheme.
+It is supported by the university's Culture team as part of the Early Career Researchers scheme.

 * Header Image 1: Copyright Karrie Fransman 2016 Comic Creator